rmbolger/Posh-ACME/docs/Plugins/index.md

 If you are running Posh-ACME on PowerShell Core from a non-Windows OS, check the `PS Core Compatible` column to make sure the plugin is supported.
 Also check the usage guide for non-Windows specific instructions.

+!!! note
-*NOTE: Some of the provider links below are affiliate links which help reduce my out of pocket costs maintaining these plugins.
-I'd be most grateful if you use them when signing up for new service.*
+    Some of the provider links below are affiliate links which help reduce my out of pocket costs maintaining these plugins.
+I would be most grateful if you use them when signing up for new service.

 ### Released